Phil Bradley (catcher)

-Philip Daniel Bradley (born March 28, 1886) was an American baseball player in the pre-Negro leagues playing mostly as a catcher.
+Philip Daniel Bradley (born March 28, 1886) was an American professional baseball player in the pre-Negro leagues playing mostly as a catcher.
 Most of his seasons were played for the Brooklyn Royal Giants.

 Sportswriter Harry Daniels named Bradley to his 1909 "All-American Team" saying Bradley was presently "the second best catcher in colored base ball" second only to Bruce Petway.
 Although, Daniels noted that Bradley was a better hitter than Petway.